Cannabis Stock Trading

 Granted, the cannabis industry still operates in a legal grey area, but a lot of associated risks are actually perceived, not real.
 This creates an enormous opportunity for investors eyeing practically abnormally high growth.

-Factors Influencing the Overall Price of the Cannabis Giant Index
+Factors Influencing the Overall Price of the Cannabis Index chart

 For an industry still in a unique infancy stage, the factors that affect the benchmark Cannabis Giants Index are varied.
 Legalisation is the biggest headline in the industry, with the Index reacting accordingly when such news hits the wires.
 The industry is also a target of special taxation in different jurisdictions.